jcanaviri/python-codes/README.md

-# Ejercicios de Python 🐍
+# Python exercises 🐍

-Algunos ejemplos de programación en Python
+Some programming exercises in Python Language